RamiroDLO/HSLU_CIP_FS2025_206/README.md

 3. Run the analyses under `Analysis/` to reproduce figures and insights.

 ## Documentation
-See `Documentation.rmd` for the full project narrative, feasibility notes, and methodology details.
+See `cip_report_full_pages.rmd` for the full project narrative, feasibility notes, and methodology details.

 ## Contributions
 Dongyuan Gao: Scraping, Data Processing, Analysis